lulzsun/RePlaysTV/README.md

     * [ ] Dota 2

 # Notable Issues / TO-DO
-  * Doing keybinding settings work kind of funky, needs changes
-  * Grid/details view for Sessions/Clips tab does not exist
-  * Clip editor needs work
-    * Deleting a clipped section in the clip editor does not exist
-        * Work around is to back out of the editor to reset
-	* Clip editing has too many technical restrictions
-  * Snapshots Tab/Viewer
   * Missing Features
 	* 'Custom Recorded Games' setting
 	* 'Never Record Games' setting